zhouanbo/pipelinedog/README.md

 This is the documentation of PipelineDog, a tool that helps you better construct and maintain your scientific pipelines.

+##Quick start
+To download the lastest release of PipelineDog for you operating system, go to http://pipeline.dog and click respective buttons.

+**OSX**: For mac users, the folder downloaded should be automatically unzipped.
+Move the "PipelineDog.app" executable to your "Application" folder, and we are good to go.

+**Linux**: For linux users, unzip the folder downloaded and double click the "PipelineDog" executable.
+Notice that for Centos/RHEL, only version 7 or later are supported.

+As soon as you execute PipelineDog, you are greeted be a welcome screen.
+You can click either "New Project" to create a new pipeline project, or "Open Project" to open an existing pipeline project.

+> In the "examples" folder in the github repository or in the later part of this doc you can find examples of a few pipelines to help you get started.

+If you chose to create a new project, a typcial empty project screen in the map mode will be shown which contains:
+- ***Top***: header panel
+- ***Left***: tool panel
+- ***center***: map / code panel
+- ***right***: file panel

+When a new project is started, we have a default tool created for you already.
+There are serveral actions you can perform:
+- ***Open or save project***: Click "Open Project" button in the header panel (or CmdOrCtrl+O) to open a new project.
+Click the "Save Project" (or CmdOrCtrl+S) button to save the project.
+- ***Create new tool***: Click arrows next to the tool in the map to create a new tool in the same or lower hierarchy.
+- ***Switch modes***: Doulbe click the tool in the map or in the tool panel to enter the code editing mode.
+Click the "Map / Code" button in the header panel to switch back and forth.
+- ***Define tool***: In code editing mode, you can define the tool using a JSON syntax code.
+- ***Parse tool***:  In code editing mode, click "Parse" button right above the code to parse it into BASH commands, and click "Edit" button to continue editing the code.
+- ***Quick insert file path***: While defining the tool, click the file names in the file panel to insert the file path to your editing.
+- ***View file content***: View the file content anytime by clicking the "eye" icon in the file panel.
+- ***Export command***: Click the "Export" button in the header panel to export the final parsed pipeline command to a BASH code file.
+- ***Run command***: Click the "Run" button in the header panel to directly run the final parsed pipeline command.

+A tool is defined in the JSON syntax code.
+To quickly understand details about how to define a tool, please refer to the examples or even better, do some further readings.

 ## Concepts